 What are the Health Consequences of Teeth Grinding?

 Bruxism can have some serious health consequences.
-In addition to ongoing jaw pain and headaches, the grinding can damage your teeth and possibly cause them to break or become loose.
+In addition to ongoing jaw pain and headaches, grinding can damage your teeth and possibly cause them to break or become loose.
 If this happens, you may have to replace them with crowns, dental implants, or dentures.

 In addition, teeth grinding can have an adverse effect on your jaw.
 It may exacerbate TMJ, and in some cases, may alter your physical appearance.

 Why Do I Grind My Teeth?

 While many people attribute bruxism to stress and anxiety, recent research shows that it may have different causes.
 According to a study appearing in the Scandinavian Journal of Medicine & Science in Sports, runners may be more prone to bruxism.
 Another cause is misaligned or damaged teeth, the other is sleep apnea, a disorder that can lead to serious health problems and even death.
 This is one reason why seeking professional treatment for bruxism is important.

 Why do Toddlers Grind Their Teeth?

 Adults aren’t the only people who get bruxism.
 Toddlers also grind their teeth, and for many of the same reasons as adults.
 Tooth or jaw misalignment may be a cause, and stress can also play a role.
 A toddler grinding teeth may also be a sign that he or she is experiencing discomfort from an earache or teething.

 Unfortunately, teeth grinding can cause more than just pain; according to the American Academy of Sleep Medicine, teeth grinding can have a negative impact on school performance.